 - In times you do feel hungry, stock up on proteins and carbs.
 These items keep you full for a longer time and also keep your blood sugar stable throughout.

 - The sense of smell in mothers is heightened, so you would do well to avoid items which have a strong smell.
-For example, instead of having fast food chicken you can instead opt for chicken with a simple salad.
+For example, instead of having fast-food chicken, you can instead opt for chicken with a simple salad.

 - Avoid items that you know can make you feel uncomfortable, no matter how healthy they seem to be.

 - According to your preferences at the time, you can change the temperature of your food to suit your mood.
-This can help your stomach them a little better.
+This can help your stomach a little better.

 - Also, remember to take your vitamin tablets without any breaks.
 This has to be routine, akin to brushing teeth in the morning.
 Vitamins can help you gloss over any gaps in nutritional intake, during pregnancy.

-Loss of Appetite in Second Trimester
+Loss of Appetite in the Second Trimester

 The second trimester is usually not as bad as the first one, as most women find that their appetite returns during this period.
 This time is widely regarded as the best period of pregnancy, as you get all the benefits, including a ravenous appetite and glowing skin, while the baby bump has still not been formed.
 However, it might not be all smooth sailing in some cases, as you may even find yourself unable to stomach food and bent over the toilet bowl many times.